GILREICH1/material-ui/docs/data/material/getting-started/example-projects/example-projects.md

 - [Next.js + @mui/styles (v4 migration helper)](https://github.com/mui/material-ui/tree/master/examples/material-next-ts-v4-v5-migration)

 Create React App is an awesome project for learning React.
-Have a look at [the alternatives available](https://github.com/facebook/create-react-app/blob/HEAD/README.md#popular-alternatives) to see which project best fits your needs.
+Have a look at [the alternatives available](https://github.com/facebook/create-react-app/blob/HEAD/README.md#popular-al
 The source code for this documentation site is also included in the repository.
 This is a slightly more complex project.
 Check out the [`/docs`](https://github.com/mui/material-ui/tree/master/docs) folder for